Annual Local SEO Checkup

 Optimizing URL title tags, meta descriptions, and content is not only important for overall SEO, but for Local SEO as well.
 For the best Local SEO practices, the URL, title tags, headers, meta descriptions, and content should include the locality (city, region) in addition to the target keyword of the page described.

 Adding localities helps search engines like Google to correctly index with geographical location.
-Links with city, state, or area included in the anchor text (the words actually hyperlinked) help with near me searches and thus help improve Local SEO.
+Links with city, state, or area included in the anchor text (the words actually appearing in the link) help with near me searches and thus help improve Local SEO.

 2. Local Keyword Research